arvind0598/slcm-api/README.md

 API for SLCM made using:
 * NodeJS and ExpressJS for Backend.
-* Postman for the actual API collection.
+* node-html-parser with for data processing.

-* Python3 with BeautifulSoup for data processing.
+An earlier version was made that used BeautifulSoup with Python and a Newman script to do the same thing, but this works a lot faster so I switched over.

 ---